Top 10 party Games

 bowl with star stickers and marshmallows next to it

 To play, players must roll up their card stock and tape to keep it together.
 They should roll it up wide enough so that they can put a mini marshmallow in it.
-To win the game, players must sit on the ground and shoot marshmallows through their rolled up paper to try and land the marshmallows in the star shaped bowl.
+To win the game, players must sit on the ground and shoot marshmallows through their rolled up paper to try and land the marshmallows in the star shaped bowls.

 people shooting marshmallows through straws